 Provide a Personalized Catalog

-As a company in the manufacturing industry you have a great catalog of products that you are proud of and want to showcase for your clients.
+As a company in the manufacturing industry, you have a great catalog of products that you are proud of and want to showcase for your clients.
 However, prices for your products depend on the specific situation and differ from customer to customer.
 That is why you have to be careful with sharing your pricing.

 In addition, it would be nice to have a tailor-made catalog for every client.
 Such a catalog would only feature the products which are relevant to a certain customer.
 This is possible with a B2B web store.
 By connecting your assortment to a personalized account, your customers will only see the products that fit their needs and requirements.
+Struggling with a large online product catalog?
+Discover how to offer your entire catalog online.

 Ensure Visibility for Spare Parts